holistic-stack/openscad-tree-sitter/docs/openscad-demo-plan.md

 ## Summary

-The OpenSCAD demo application has successfully achieved its primary objective, providing a professional, working demonstration of the OpenSCAD editor with complete syntax highlighting.
-The demo runs live at http://localhost:5176 and showcases:
+The OpenSCAD demo application has successfully achieved its primary objective and **now clearly showcases the top priority task for Phase 3**.
+The demo runs live at http://localhost:5176 and provides:

+### ✅ Completed Foundation:
 - ✅ Professional-grade OpenSCAD editor with Monaco integration
 - ✅ Complete syntax highlighting for all OpenSCAD language constructs
-- ✅ Comprehensive examples demonstrating real-world usage
-- ✅ Modern, responsive user interface
+- ✅ Modern, responsive user interface with production-ready quality
-- ✅ Solid foundation for future Tree-sitter integration
+- ✅ Solid foundation ready for Tree-sitter integration

+### 🎯 Phase 3 Priority Showcase:
+- 🚨 **Clear Problem Identification**: Parser build issues preventing AST integration
+- 🎯 **Specific Implementation Steps**: Detailed roadmap for Phase 3 completion
+- 🧪 **AST Test Cases**: Code examples specifically designed for Tree-sitter integration testing
+- 📋 **Visual Communication**: Priority banners and implementation tracking

+### 🔄 Immediate Action Required:
+The demo now clearly communicates that the **TOP PRIORITY** is resolving the `openscad-parser` TypeScript build errors to enable AST-based features.
+Once these build issues are resolved, the demo is fully prepared to showcase:
+- Real-time syntax error detection
+- AST-driven outline view
+- Hover information provider
+- Advanced editor features

-The demo now serves as both a working proof of concept and a development platform for implementing advanced editor features.
-The next priority is integrating Tree-sitter-based AST features to showcase the full potential of the OpenSCAD language tooling.
+The demo serves as both a working proof of concept and a **development dashboard** that clearly communicates project priorities and next steps to stakeholders and contributors.

 ---